 |15||Samdrup Jongkhar – Guwahati||Leaving Bhutan at the border and 3-4 hour drive to Guwahati.|

 Tour variants, extensions and combinations:

 - Gasa Hot springs (+1 or 2 days): Gasa is highland region north of Punakha, just recently connected by road.
 Apart from beautiful dzong and vistas of nearby high peaks, you can enjoy the natural hot springs, so called "tsachu".
-There is number of pools with different temperatures.
+There is a number of pools with different temperatures.
 Water is sulfurous and it's believed it's beneficial for number of skin ailments.
-It's great relax in luxurious pools anyway.
 Additional experience can be spending overnight here in local farmhouse to try authentic Bhutanese hospitality.